 Governmental fund equity is called the fund balance.
 Fund balance is further classified as reserved and unreserved, with unreserved being further split into designated and undesignated.
-Reserved means that the fund balance is not available for expenditure because resources have already been expended (but not consumed), or a legal restriction has been placed on certain assets onlv available to that makes them meet Designated fund balances obligations. result management tentatively sets aside or earmarks certain resources to expend in a designated manner.
+Reserved means that the fund balance is not available for expenditure because resources have already been expended (but not consumed), or a legal restriction has been placed on certain assets only available to meet makes them obligations, Designated fund balances result when management tentatively sets aside or earmarks certain resources to expend in a designated manner.
 In contrast to reserved fund balances, designated amounts can be changed at the discretion of management.